by Business Diamonds

 An approach in line with biophilia in work environments is definitely the winning key to bringing these benefits to the quality of life of workers and the environment itself.

-• Benefits for the work environment
+• Benefits for the workplace

 The presence of plants in indoor environments when chosen in the best performing varieties (such as based on their ability to absorb toxic volatiles) and in the appropriate quantities contributes significantly to the improvement of air quality.